e271828e/Flight.jl/prototypes/kernel/NOTES.md

 counterfactual in test_dataplane and test_roster) keep it as a test-local `poke!` in `test/utils.jl`, which is test equipment and not framework API.

+**Increment 19 — D-206 to D-208, in two commits.** The first is vocabulary
+alone: "slot" / "root slot" become **root input** across identifiers, error messages, comments and both markdown files, with the four API spellings D-206 fixes — `fragment(; x, s, m, inputs)`, `get_input(face)`, `UninitializedInputs`, and `RootInputTypeConflict`, which this prototype never had.
+Six English other-sense uses survive on purpose (a "single-slot resource", a "released slot" of a vector, a "scheduling slot"), as does the retired `set_slot!` stand-in's own name in the retirement history below: the rename runs forward, never over the log.

+The second commit is the semantics. **The reach rule collapses to one level** (D-207): a wiring endpoint names an immediate child — plus the key segment where the child is a container element — and one of its faces, and anything deeper is a build error naming the entry and the offending path.
+`resolve_terminal` loses its walk loop and `generically_held` goes with it: under one-level routing an endpoint stops before any field it could traverse past, so the generic-holding diagnostic has nothing left to police in the structural register (§13.3), and the concrete/generic distinction leaves it entirely — the same declarations now build under either holder, which is D-207's point.
+One library spelling and `test_structure.jl`'s reach-rule and double-feed fixtures were deep and are re-spelled per level; the one that carries a lesson is `Vehicle`, which used to source `"loop/plant/power"` and now re-exports `power` from `SampledLoop`'s own boundary, the re-export entry per level being exactly the ceremony D-207 costs.

+**The face graph becomes total, and the `Flat` retains both sides** (§9.2):
+`faces` is now `out_faces`, and `in_faces` beside it records every input face at every level with the producer it routes to.
+The derivation waits for the obligation pass, which is the moment it becomes well defined: a face and the leaf entries behind it are claimed together by the one route above them, so the consumers of a face share a producer.
+A primitive's own entries complete the record, so the graph is uniform in the level's class.

+**Any component may be the root** (D-208).
+A primitive root flattens to the single leaf at the root path `""`, its `input_types` keys pushed as root inputs and claimed by the same `("", face)` pseudo-producer an assembly root's faces get — after which every downstream site was already right: the stage-2 schedule skips the empty producer path, the probe reads the synthesized value from the layout, `input_addr` finds the root input's own cell, and totality covers it like any other.
+Abstract-at-root needed no clause either, the type derivation being the one it always was.

+**Per-level `at` addressing falls out of the retained graph** (D-207's second ruling): `_root_input` looks the authored face up at `(path, face)` in `in_faces` rather than in the addressed component's flat entry list, so a prefix stopping at an *assembly* resolves through that level's face to the root input behind it, and the component-fed face keeps its own refusal at every level.
+State payloads at an assembly prefix stay refused — assemblies own no state, and only the `inputs` payload gained a level to resolve at.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: